lucasfurno/docs_en/edge-application/single-origin/index.md

 <p style="background-color:#ddeef8; color:#1574ba"> When enabling HMAC Authentication, your private content will begin to be delivered to your users through Edge Application.</p>

+<p style="background-color:#ddeef8; color:#1574ba"> Unfortunately, this feature is not yet available for use in conjunction with the Azion Image Processor.
+We will soon correct this lack.</p>

 You should include in the access credentials HMAC, Region, Access Key and Secret Key provided by your Object Storage provider.

 Google Cloud Storage™ supports buckets with local type single region (us-east1 for example) and multiregional and if this is your case, you can set the value "auto" to Region.